 These highly-valued plants can, unhappily, be subject to a number of problems, depending on where you live.
 This means that they may not be the best choice if you desire low-maintenance landscaping above all else, because you may need to give them some care once in while (beyond the usual jobs such as watering and cleaning up plant debris in the fall).
 The following are examples of some of the plant-care issues that you may face with them:

-Saucer magnolia's tendency to loose flowers to early spring frosts can also be a problem.
+Saucer magnolia's tendency to lose flowers to early spring frosts can also be a problem.
 Sometimes, the flower buds never open, due to frost damage.
 But if you avoid giving these magnolia trees a southern exposure, you may delay blooming long enough to get past the period of frost danger.
 To avoid southern exposure, plant on the North side of your house or to the North of established pines, for example.
 As a bonus, the blooms look great against a green background of Eastern white pines.

 Seeing brown leaves on a plant when it should be bearing nice, lush, green leaves is a nightmare for gardeners.
 When saucer magnolia trees get brown leaves at a time of year when they should have a green color, the reason can be frost, dry conditions, or poor nutrition.